The Best Places to See New England Fall Foliage

 Looking to see a kaleidoscope of glorious fall colors?
-Head to New England to watch Mother Nature paint the region in amazing shades of gold, crimson, and purple.
+Head to New England to watch Mother Nature paint the region in breathtaking hues.

-Nothing says fall quite like seeing the leaves change color from bright green to brilliant shades of crimson, scarlet, gold, and purple.
-It’s just one of the many reasons fall just may be our favorite season.
-Of course, New England is a prime place to see this, with the first few weeks in October the ideal time to peek at the peak.
 “New England is the world’s quintessential fall foliage destination, and for good reason.
-From the mountains and forests of Maine and New Hampshire to the coastlines of Massachusetts, Rhode Island, and Connecticut, there is a wide range of opportunities to view the colorful change of seasons,” says Chris Jennings, executive director of Discover New England.
-“The colors change for several weeks from north to south, so our wide, open spaces, scenic beauty, and the ability for visitors to escape crowds make fall in New England especially appealing.”
+From the mountains and forests of Maine and New Hampshire to the coastlines of Massachusetts, Rhode Island and Connecticut, there is a wide range of opportunities to view the colorful change of seasons,” says Chris Jennings, executive director of Discover New England.
+“The colors change for several weeks from north to south, so our wide open spaces, scenic beauty and the ability for visitors to escape crowds make fall in New England especially appealing.”

 So, where should you go?
 We curated a list of the best spots to get a front-row seat to see New England’s stunning fall foliage.
-If you’re not in the area, check out the other amazing places in America to leaf-peep this fall.
+If you’re not in the area, check out the other great places to see fall foliage in America.

 Where to stay: Spend a night or two in luxury at the grand Omni Mount Washington Resort in Bretton Woods, which is just two and a half hours from Boston and where you’ll get to enjoy even more gorgeous scenery.
 Don’t miss these other stunning mountain towns in America, including another one in New Hampshire.

 Weeks State Park